Inchworm-Foldable-Robotics/Inchworm-Foldable-Robotics.github.io/_pages/design.md

 The second image (Inchworm2) presents a simplified kinematic interpretation of this gait.
 It shows how a small number of joints can recreate the arch extend reset pattern through controlled rotation.
 The diagram specifically illustrates:

-* How angles between segments open and close during the stride,
+* How angles between segments open and close during the stride

-* How one end remains fixed while the other swings forward,
+* How one end remains fixed while the other swings forward

-* How joint states (free vs. locked) determine which segment acts as the anchor.
+* How joint states (free vs. locked) determine which segment acts as the anchor

 From this, we concluded that the mechanism could be reduced to a central folding joint and two end segments serving as controllable anchors.